TEAMMATES/teammates/docs/maintainer-guide.md

 * The author is not acting in the project's best interest, e.g. resisting review comments, not following project guidelines.

 In any case, leave a comment to explain why the PR is closed without merging.

+### Reverting a PR

+There may be situations where a merged PR needs to be reverted, e.g. when the PR has an unintended side effect that is difficult to fix or the PR was incomplete but accidentally merged.

+For example, to revert the PR `#3944` (`Remove unnecessary System.out.printlns from Java files #3942`):
+* No issue needs to be opened for this.
+* There should only be one commit, which can be auto-generated with `git revert 1234567` (replace `1234567` with the appropriate commit SHA).
+A conflict resolution may be necessary.
+* PR title: Duplicate the first line of the reversion commit message. (e.g. `Revert "[#3942] Remove unnecessary System.out.printlns from Java files (#3944)"`).
+* PR description: `Reverts #...` (e.g. `Reverts #3944`).
+* Merge with "Rebase and merge" option.
+* Re-open the issue once the reversion is merged.
+* The reverted PR and the reversion PR should not be included in any milestone if the reverted PR does not belong in any released version.

 ## Release management